vivekkannan05/dependencyjarwithJPA/README.md

 # dependencyjarwithJPA
-This project is simple Spring Boot starter with JPA
+This project is simple Spring Boot starter with JPA with oracle DB

 This is learning project where I create simple Spring JPA dependency Jar which would be called by another project.
 For example another Springboot application with rest controller.